BuildOnViction/gitbook/developer-guide/integration/trc21-exchange-wallet-integration.md

 }).catch(e => console.log(e))
 ```

-Note: this fee is the amount of the token that needs to be paid to send the VRC25 token applied to TomoZ
+Note: this fee is the amount of the token that needs to be paid to send the VRC25 token applied to VIC ZeroGas

 ### Transfer token <a href="#transfer-token" id="transfer-token"></a>